MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/getting-started-with-windbg--kernel-mode-.md

     Enter `g` to let the target computer run.

-    If the target computer doesn't break in to the debugger immediately, perform a few actions on the target computer (for example, open Notepad and save a file).
-The target computer will break in to the debugger when `ClassGlobalDispatch` is called.
+    If the target computer doesn't break into the debugger immediately, perform a few actions on the target computer (for example, open Notepad and save a file).
+The target computer will break into the debugger when `ClassGlobalDispatch` is called.
 To see the stack trace, enter the following commands:

     [.reload](../debuggercmds/-reload--reload-module-.md)